-Procurement within the meaning of this description is a purchase and sale transaction between a commissioning party (State, local government authorities, capital companies) and a supplier (merchant).
+Procurement within the meaning of this description is a purchase and sale transaction between the contracting party (State, local government authorities, capital companies) and the supplier (economic operator).
 It is important to remember that the procurement of public and local authorities and their capital companies is governed byPublic Procurement Law.
 In today's digital era, the advertising of procurement and the submission of tenders are more convenient and transparent, since procurement-related information is available electronically to customers and tenderers (suppliers), as well as transparent procurement processes.

 All procurements announced by public and local authorities have been publishedIn the electronic procurement systemwithin which each procurement process takes place.